‘Burning’ Director Lee Chang-dong: Still Angry After All These Years

 Korea’s foremost auteur, Cannes veteran, and former minister of culture, Lee Chang-dong is a quiet, angry, and determined force.
-Lee spoke to Variety to explain the painstaking gestation process behind Cannes Film Festival competition entry “Burning,” to share the frustration of the Millennial generation and his own anger at being blacklisted by the previous Korean government.
+Lee spoke to Variety to explain the painstaking gestation process behind Cannes Film Festival competition entry “Burning,” to share the frustration of the Millennial generation, and his own anger at being blacklisted by the previous Korean government.
+The film screens at the Marrakech Film Festival as part of The 11th Continent section.

-Variety: What has taken up your time in the eight years since you last made a feature movie?
+What has taken up your time in the eight years since you last made a feature movie?

-Lee Chang-dong: For the past 8 years, I have worked on many projects and screenplays.
+Lee Chang-dong: For the past eight years, I have worked on many projects and screenplays.
 About three of these projects turned into complete screenplays, and were being developed at their pre-production stage.
-But I pulled the plug because I couldn’t answer why they **had** to be made into films.
+But I pulled the plug because I couldn’t answer why they had to be made into films.

 As a former politician, how do you regard the damage done to the Korean film industry by the blacklist, the complicity of KOFIC, the Busan festival crisis, and sexual assault scandals of the past years?